-We have been approved for listing the ADSs on the NASDAQ Global Market, and the ADSs will qualify as readily tradable on an established securities market in the U.S. so long as they are so listed.
+The ADSs will be listed on the NASDAQ Global Market, and will qualify as readily tradable on an established securities market in the U.S. so long as they are so listed.
 Based on our financial statements, the manner in which we conduct our business, relevant market data and our current expectations regarding the value and nature of our assets and the sources and nature of our income, we do not anticipate being a PFIC for our current taxable year or in the foreseeable future.
 Holders should consult their own tax advisors regarding the availability of the reduced dividend tax rate in light of their own particular circumstances.